SKTeamLab/P4ward/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Protacs Pipeline's documentation!
+Welcome to P4ward's documentation!
 ============================================

+P4ward stands for Predictive Protacs Python Pipeline: Workflow Automation for Research and Design

 .. toctree::
    :maxdepth: 2